Solinea/goldstone-server/INSTALL.md

 root# fab -f installer_fabfile.py install
 ```

-It will prompt you for check for supported operating systems.
+It will check for supported operating systems and prerequisties.
 If all checks
 pass, it will then prompt you for additional configuration information.

 ## Review production.py